Part of the security infrastructure for AI agents

 $ npx secretless-ai secret set STRIPE_KEY=sk_live_...

-Stored STRIPE_KEY
+Stored STRIPE_KEY.

 $ npx secretless-ai secret list